sumanthg2003/Sentiment_anlysis/README.md

-Twitter Sentiment Analysis using NLP and Machine Learning This project performs sentiment analysis on tweets using Natural Language Processing (NLP) and various machine learning algorithms.
+"Twitter Sentiment Analysis using NLP and Machine Learning"

+This project performs sentiment analysis on tweets using Natural Language Processing (NLP) and various machine learning algorithms.
 The goal is to classify tweets as either positive or negative.

 📌 Project Overview